Fellowship Afloat is committed to providing a safe environment for all its visitors and staff.

 FACT has the usual Craft and Buildings Insurance and Statutory Employer Liability Insurance.

-The Trust also has in force Public Liability Insurance with a limit of indemnity of £10 million, which can be increased as and when required.
+The Trust also has in force Public Liability Insurance with a limit of indemnity of £10 million.